 McEnroe not counting out Federer after latest surgery

-McEnroe not counting out Federer after latest surgeryJohn McEnroe, Captain of Team World for the Laver Cup, trades jerseys with Boston Celtics forward Gordon Hayward before a game against the Brooklyn Nets, Tuesday, March 3, 2020, in Boston.
-Laver Cup 2020 will be played at the TD Garden in Boston from September 25-27.
-(AP Photo/Mary Schwalm)

-BOSTON (AP) -- Hall of Famer John McEnroe doesn't think tennis has seen the last of Roger Federer playing at an elite level following the 38-year-old's recent knee surgery.
+BOSTON — Hall of Famer John McEnroe doesn’t think tennis has seen the last of Roger Federer playing at an elite level following the 38-year-old’s recent knee surgery.

 Federer announced last month that he will miss the French Open and at least three other tournaments while he recuperates.
 Federer indicated he would return by Wimbledon in late June.